EwaEwaA/Portfolio-Ewy-Alaba/README.md

 # Portfolio
-Portfolio for a software tester position
+Portfolio for a Software QA position

 # About me
 My name is Ewa.
 I am an ambitious person who is looking for a junior software tester position.
 I have graduated from University of Warsaw - faculty of Management.
 I have rich experience in PR and marketing and now I am looking for new challenges in IT.